 If you were partly to blame, your compensation will be reduced by your percentage of fault.
 However, in New Jersey that number cannot be 50 percent or more.
 In the event that you were 51 percent at fault, you cannot recover any monetary damages for your losses.
 The law differs in this respect in New York as you may recover for the percentage of which you were not at fault, even if you were more than 50 percent at fault for your accident.

-Set Up a Free Consultation with an Experienced NJ and NY Car Accident Attorney
+Call our Experienced NJ and NY Car Accident Attorney Today for a Free Consultation!

-While this overview on the average car accident settlement may be helpful, there are many other factors to consider with respect to your specific situation.
+While this overview of the average car accident settlement may be helpful, there are many other factors to consider with respect to your specific situation.

 Call us toll-free 1‑(800)-4-JUSTICE® –1-(800)-458-7842 to begin evaluating your case.